 It may certainly be argued that using an Art History dissertation as a vehicle to think across a constellation of the arts that includes literature and music as equally appropriate domains of inquiry represents an impossibility in scope, at best, and illegitimate transgression of disciplinary boundaries.
-"Good fences," this argument might be transposed, "make good neighbors."
+"Good fences," this argument might go, "make good neighbors."
 My retort might call to mind the brilliant beginnings of the study of visual culture in the first place.
 One of the best parts of both iconology and visual culture has been the emergence of what W.J.T.
 Mitchell has characterized as an "'interdiscipline,' a site of convergence and conversation across disciplinary lines which I still believe is helpfully and generatively defined by an "anarchist" moment that might still continue with respect to the "great virtue of visual culture as a concept is that it is "indisciplinary" with the corresponding implication that the most effective means of navigating is "to get by with a little help from my friends."

 And so I am tremendously pleased to acknowledge the support, intellectually and personally, of those who have made it possible for me to complete this work.
 My appreciation first and foremost goes to my partner, in life as well as art history, Tamar Kharatishvili, whose kindness and generosity has made everything possible.
 My foremost gratitude is also due to my mother Terri Leveton and sister Natalie Leveton for their unremitting encouragement and support.
 My father Jeff Leveton motivated me to be a scholar through his important work in epidemiology and passionate work ethic.
 While he was there to see this project’s beginning, he wasn’t to see its conclusion.
 For these reasons, I am proud to dedicate this dissertation to him.